-You can't forget about your feet when out on a winter ride, and the RoS (Rain or Shine) overshoes will keep your feet warm and dry.
-The main fabric is windproof and water-resistant (not waterproof), and the seams are moved to the outside of the foot where they are less exposed, and inside, Polartec Power Stretch fleece is used for increased cosiness.
+You can't forget about your feet when out on a winter ride, and the RoS (Rain or Shine) 2 overshoes will keep your feet warm and dry.
+The main fabric is windproof and water-resistant, the seams are moved to the outside of the foot where they are less exposed, and inside, Polartec Power Stretch fleece is used for increased cosiness.

 Around the ankle, Castelli uses a contoured seam to fit around this awkwardly shaped area, the tall cuff sees an internal silicone gripper to seal water out of the top, and the interior is lined with fleece to trap as much warmth as possible.

 A full-length zipper and texture pull tab makes them easy to slip on and off, and a reflective heel cuff makes for added visibility.

 Gender: Unisex | Seam-sealed: No | Pockets: N/A | Price: £25 / $20 / AU$44